 Dear Mr. Boston:

 We are in receipt of your letter dated February 21, 2000 (the "TVA Letter").
-The TVA Letter misrepresents the facts relating to Enron Power Marketing, Inc.'s ("Enron") requests for firm transmission and avoids addressing Enron's ongoing concerns.
+As a transmission dependent generator owner within the TVA system, Enron Power Marketing, Inc. ("EPMI") is concerned that, the TVA Letter misrepresents the facts relating to Enron Power Marketing, Inc.'s ("Enron") requests for firm transmission and avoids addressing Enron's ongoing concerns.

 Enron's Concerns